-Loto-Quebec has issued an update that it is suspending the physical sales of tickets and closing down its terminals across the province, as a response to the measures of province government aimed at halting the spread of the coronavirus /Covid-19/.
+Loto-Quebec has issued an update that it is suspending the physical sales of tickets and closing down its terminals across the province, as a response to the measures of the province government aimed at halting the spread of the coronavirus /Covid-19/.
 The lottery ticket provider will continue its online sales and will coordinate with other lottery operators for the inter-provincial lottery sales.

-The decision of the lottery operator is coming after the government in Quebec ordered the temporary closure of all retail betting and gaming facilities, as part of the temporary shutdown measure applied to all non-essential businesses such as restaurants, bars, cinemas, and shopping centres across the world, looking to contain the virus spread by enforcing isolation through social distancing.
+The decision of the lottery operator is coming after the government in Quebec ordered the temporary closure of all retail betting and gaming facilities, as part of the temporary shutdown measure applied to all non-essential businesses such as restaurants, bars, cinemas, and shopping centers across the world, looking to contain the virus spread by enforcing isolation through social distancing.
 The temporary closure in Quebec will be valid until May 1.

 Province Lottery Company Implements Measures Of Its Own

 Loto-Quebec informed its clients that all tickets purchased so far would remain valid for the upcoming draws and further sales will continue online, as the company acknowledges it is the only safe way to continue operations within the current environment dominated by the social distancing outcry.

 The lottery operator will get in contact with all of its 8,500 retailers and kiosk operators throughout the province to let them know about the new measures the company is overtaking with regards to helping contain the spread of the virus infection.

 “With the health and wellbeing of its customers in mind, Loto-Québec, takes the current situation very seriously and will not hesitate to put into place additional measures as needed.
 We will inform the public as soon as possible concerning the implementation of this new measure.”Loto-Quebec

 Ontario The Latest To Enforce Closures